pvthanh/ConfigGUI/docs/INSTALLATION_AND_USAGE_GUIDE.md

-# ConfigGUI Installation and Usage Guide
+# Installation and Usage Guide

+Complete guide for building, installing, and running the ConfigGUI application with step-by-step instructions and commands.

 **Version**: 1.0
 **Date**: 2024-10-26